An Activist’s Guide to Information Security

 Police have been known to use geodata on all kinds of incidents and extended cell phone surveillance of 10s of people on the most ridiculous accusations, or even deploying IMSI-catchers on sit-ins against fascist marches, so the technical possibilities are not to be taken lightly.

-Much controversy exists as to whether it is possible to tap mobile microphones even when no calls are going on.
+Much controversy exists whether it is possible to tap mobile microphones even when no calls are going on.
 This article hints the FBI has done it, while this research hints it would be built-in functionality.
-Our guess is that this at maximum used against high profile targets, because if any hicksville cop shop was able to use that, the evidence of it would be better known by now.
-Besides sneaky network attacks, smartphones have been surveyed by malicious apps (source).
+We guess that that this is at maximum used against high profile targets, because if any hicksville cop shop was able to use that, the evidence of it would be better known by now.

-Open source mobile OSes (like Replicant for Android devices) offer no protection against those attacks, because there is usually a direct connection from the microphone to the (always closed source, as to comply with regulations) baseband firmware and it can not reliably be powered off.
-To make matters worse, mobile phones without SIM card might still pre-register to the strongest network (for emergency services), and there is no way to check if “offline/airplane mode” is actually what it promises to be.
+Open source mobile operating systems offer no protection against those attacks, because there is usually a direct connection from the microphone to the (always closed source, as to comply with regulations) baseband firmware and it can not reliably be powered off.
+To make matters worse, mobile phones without SIM card might still pre-register to the strongest network (for emergency services), and there is no way to check if “offline / airplane mode” is actually what it promises to be.
+On smartphones, malicious apps provide additional surveillance (see Smartphones below).

 To err on the side of caution, it is advisable to leave your phone at home when visiting a sensitive meeting, or at least take out your phone’s battery a good couple of km from the meeting point, because the attendants, (cell tower) location, time and duration of a sensitive meeting can easily be spotted by 30 people switching off their phones simultaneously.
 Especially when meeting with small groups in densely populated areas, it might be as good to simply put the powered on mobiles in a location outside hearing distance (the fridge two rooms away, for instance).